5mm Remington Rimfire Magnum

-The 5 mm Remington Rimfire Magnum or 5 mm RFM is a bottlenecked rimfire cartridge introduced by Remington Arms Company in 1969.
+The 5mm Remington Rimfire Magnum or 5mm RFM is a bottlenecked rimfire cartridge introduced by Remington Arms Company in 1969.
 Remington chambered it in a pair of bolt-action rifles, the Model 591 and Model 592, but this ammunition never became very popular, and the rifles were discontinued in 1974.
-About 52,000 rifles and 30,000 barrels for the T/C Contender pistol were sold during its brief production run.
-Remington discontinued the cartridge itself in 1982, leaving owners with no source of ammunition.
+About 52,000 rifles and 30,000 barrels for the Thompson/Center Contender pistol were sold during its brief production run.
+Remington discontinued the cartridge itself after several limited/seasonal production runs from 1974 to 1982, leaving owners with no source of ammunition for their rifles.

 In 2008, the cartridge was reintroduced by Aguila Ammunition in collaboration with Centurion Ordnance.

 Design

-Remington designed a completely new, bottlenecked case that was somewhat similar to the older .22 Winchester Magnum, but stronger to handle the higher pressure of the 5 mm at 37000 psi.
+Remington designed a completely new, bottlenecked case that was somewhat similar to the older .22 Winchester Magnum, but stronger to handle the higher chamber pressure of the 5 mm at 37000 psi, the chamber pressure was then lowered to its current 33000 psi when Aguila Ammunition started manufacturering new limited/seasonal production runs of the rimfire cartridge in 2008.

-Between 1982 and 2008, no ammunition was being manufactured.
-Some firearms manufacturers even created conversion kits to allow the existing 5 mm guns to shoot other more-common cartridges.
+Between 1983 and 2007, no ammunition was being manufactured.
+Some firearms manufacturers even created conversion kits to allow the existing 5mm RFM guns to shoot other more-common cartridges.

-At the 2008 SHOT Show, Aguila Ammunition announced it would reintroduce the cartridge and begin commercial production of 5 mm RFM ammunition.
+At the 2008 SHOT Show, Aguila Ammunition announced it would reintroduce the cartridge and begin commercial production of 5mm RFM ammunition.
 Until 2019, the cartridges were sold in the United States of America under the Centurion brand.
-In 2019, Aguila Ammunition announced the company now offered two 5 mm RFM loads: one with a semi-jacketed hollow point bullet and a second with a full jacketed hollow point bullet.
+In 2019, Aguila Ammunition announced the company now offered two 5mm RFM loads: one with a semi-jacketed hollow point bullet and a second with a full jacketed hollow point bullet.
 Both loads use a 30 gr projectile and have a muzzle velocity of 2300 ft/s.

 Performance

-The 5 mm RRM offers higher velocity and more energy than the .22 WMR and the later .17 HMR.
+The 5mm RFM offers higher velocity and more energy than the older .22 WMR and the newer .17 HMR.
 It offers improved performance on small game and for varmint hunting, along with excellent accuracy.